 Bangkok is a most affordable destination from India, it is cheaper than some of the Indian destinations.
 My first trip to Bangkok was way back in 2004 and I still have some memories from that trip.
 There are a lot of things to do in Bangkok but due to time restraint, I could not do much.
 I have devised a 3 days itinerary for Bangkok this time I had few days with me before and after visiting Siem Reap, Phnom Penh & Sihanoukville.

-Recently I have been to Bangkok again because I was traveling to Cambodia via Thailand.
-I got 3 days in Bangkok and I decided to make full use of my time in the city.
+Since I have limited time in Bangkok because I was traveling to Cambodia.
+I tried to make best use these 3 days in Bangkok and utilize these to fully explore the city.
 There is so much written about Bangkok, some people say they love it and some say they hate it.
 I feel Bangkok has a different character and there is something for everyone.
-Though it is full of tourists from all over the world there is local feel.
+Though it is full of tourists from all over the world still the local culture is very strong.

 I think the best way to explore Bangkok is to go local and not feel like a tourist, go to local markets, eat at small joints, use BTS sky train.

 I have used airport rail link, BTS sky train, water taxis & boats, Tuk-tuk, Taxis and app-based cab services like Grab and Uber to get around the city.
 Here are my experience and Bangkok.

 The first thing I did after immigration that I withdrew some Thai bhats from ATM and bought a SIM card from “true” mobile’s counter at the airport.
 They gave free wifi data with a sim card.

 I went down to Airport Rail link, it operates between 06.00 until midnight.
 I took an airport rail link to my hostel in the city.
 My travel organizers (Unfortunately I booked a tour) from India planned the sightseeing tour in a haphazard manner and we wasted a lot of time due to this mismanagement.

 I recommend following things to do in Bangkok in my 3 days of itinerary.

 Day 1 (Temple Hopping)